webyrd/relational-parsing-with-derivatives/README.md

 5. See if tabling will allow the code to handle CFGs, not just regular languages.
 This may require implementing coinductive logic programming.
 This may be accomplished more easily in core.logic, since miniKanren's tabling implementation doesn't yet support constraints.

 See the comments in the Scheme and miniKanren code for other TODO's and open questions.

+All Scheme/miniKanren code was tested with Petite Chez Scheme 8.4.